-Interest Rate Swaps.
-At September 29, 2024 and September 24, 2023, we had outstanding interest rate swaps with an aggregate notional amount of \$2.1 billion that are designated as fair value hedges and allow us to effectively convert fixed-rate payments into floating-rate payments on a portion of our outstanding long-term debt.
+At September 24, 2023 and September 25, 2022, we had outstanding interest rate swaps with an aggregate notional amount of \$2.1 billion that are designated as fair value hedges and allow us to effectively convert fixed-rate payments into floating-rate payments on a portion of our outstanding long-term debt.

 Commercial Paper Program.
 We have an unsecured commercial paper program, which provides for the issuance of up to \$4.5 billion.
 Net proceeds from this program are for general corporate purposes.
 Maturities of commercial paper can range from 1 to up to 397 days.
-At September 29, 2024 and September 24, 2023, we had no amounts of commercial paper outstanding.
+At September 24, 2023 and September 25, 2022, we had no amounts and \$499 million, respectively, of outstanding commercial paper recorded as short-term debt.
+At September 25, 2022, the weighted-average interest rate was 2.69%, which included fees paid to the commercial paper dealers, and the weighted-average remaining days to maturity was 27 days.

 Revolving Credit Facility.
-On August 8, 2024, we entered into a Revolving Credit Facility, replacing our prior Amended and Restated Revolving Credit Facility.
-The Revolving Credit Facility provides for unsecured revolving facility loans, swing line loans and letters of credit in an aggregate amount of up to \$4.0 billion, which expires on August 8, 2029.
-At September 29, 2024, no amounts were outstanding under the Revolving Credit Facility.
-There were no outstanding borrowings under the Amended and Restated Revolving Credit Facility at the time of termination and September 24, 2023.
+We have a Revolving Credit Facility that provides for unsecured revolving facility loans, swing line loans and letters of credit in an aggregate amount of up to \$4.3 billion, which expires on December 8, 2025.
+At September 24, 2023 and September 25, 2022, no amounts were outstanding under the Revolving Credit Facility.

 Debt Covenants.
 The Revolving Credit Facility requires that we comply with certain covenants, including that we maintain an interest coverage ratio as defined in the agreement.
 We are not subject to any financial covenants under the notes nor any covenants that would prohibit us from incurring additional indebtedness ranking equal to the notes, paying dividends or issuing securities or repurchasing securities issued by us or our subsidiaries.
-At September 29, 2024, we were in compliance with the applicable covenants under the Revolving Credit Facility.
+At September 24, 2023, we were in compliance with the applicable covenants under the Revolving Credit Facility.